The 17th Danish Marine Mammal Symposium

 - At least three reviewers will score the abstracts, and at least two should agree on the talk-poster preferences.

 - Scores (maximum of 30 point per abstract, a maximum of 10 for each criteria) will be given taking into account the following:

 - Form: The submission guidelines are to be followed 100 % with a structure that includes a background, a clear formulation of the objective, methodology, results, discussion and conclusion.

 - Specific question/hypothesis: The abstract must contain a specific hypothesis and/or clear statement of the problem addressed with substantial data and rigorous methods to support the conclusions reached.
 Reviews and descriptive studies may also be submitted, in that case, the intent should be clear in the title e.g. review or description should be in the title.

 - Impact: The scientific content of the study.
 How novel and substantial is it

 Invitation to the 2022 Annual General Meeting of the Danish Marine Mammal Society

 Following the Symposium

 We hereby announce and invite you to participate in this year’s Annual General Meeting (AGM) of the Danish Marine Mammal Society.
+The meeting will take place Saturday March 12th at the Museum Sønderjylland, Lergravsvej 2, 6510 Gram, Denmark.
 The exact location and room will be announced at the symposium.